Battlefield Hardline: Development

 Battlefield Hardline was revealed on an EA blog post by vice president and general manager of Visceral Games, Steve Papoutsis.
 The game was due for announcement during E3 2014, but information was leaked early.
-Unlike other games in the Battlefield franchise that feature military warfare, Hardline features a "cops and robbers" gameplay style.
+Unlike other games in the Battlefield franchise that portray military conflicts, Hardline features a "cops and robbers" gameplay style.
 The leaked trailer refers to the game as Omaha.
 "Visceral started work on Battlefield Hardline about a year before Dead Space 3 shipped," creative director Ian Milham has revealed, suggesting that the game may have entered development in early 2012.

 On June 14, 2014, the Battlefield Hardline beta went public, coming after an official announcement at E3 2014 that the beta would be coming soon to PC and PlayStation 4.
 The beta ended on June 26, 2014.

 Later at E3 2014, EA confirmed that the game would be running at 1080p on the PlayStation 4 and was aiming to achieve the same resolution for the Xbox One version.
 However, on March 8, 2015, Visceral Games revealed that the PlayStation 4 version would only run at 900p, with the Xbox One version running at 720p.
 On February 3, 2015, the Battlefield Hardline beta became publicly active for all platforms.
 It was reported that 7 million people participated in the open beta and it was met with positive reception from both critics and players.
 On February 24, 2015, Electronic Arts confirmed that the game had been declared gold, indicating it was being prepared for production and release.